hariprasadyerra/project-CKD/README.md

 ## Naive Bayes
 A simple probabilistic model that assumes feature independence.
 It is fast, interpretable, and useful as a baseline.
 ## K Nearest Neighbors (KNN)
+A non parametric method that classifies based on similarity to neighboring data points.
+It is intuitive but sensitive to scaling and irrelevant features.